Prime Piano Services

 For Credit Card & Debit Card Purchases, I use Square.com to process the payment.
 Below are the upcharges required to cover the swipe charges (Visa, MasterCard, American Express, & Discover):

-· T1 - Basic Tuning Service (per piano) ADD $ 5.00
+· T1 (2024-2026) - Basic Finish Tune Service (per piano) ADD $ 6.25

-· T2 - Basic Pitch Raise + Basic Tune ADD $ 7.00
+· T2 (2024-2026) - Basic Pitch Raise + Basic Tune ADD $ 9.25

-· DD - D.O.A. - Dead On Arrival Pianos ADD $ 5.00
+· DD (2024-2026)- D.O.A. - Dead On Arrival Pianos ADD $ 5.00

-· Add 3.5% for additional services.
+· Add 3.5% for additional services and hourly repairs.

 Service Descriptions -

-Tune Lab to get an idea of the present pitch position of a piano prior to tuning.
+How do piano techs measure a piano?
+I use an app on my iPad called Tune Lab to get an idea of the present pitch position of a piano prior to tuning.
 You may hear a piano technician use the words “Your piano is 10 cents sharp” or “Your piano is 25 cents flat.”
 But what does that mean?
 In our industry, a single piano key is assigned the value of 100 cents.
 Just like a single Dollar has the corresponding value of 100 cents.
 For example, most pianos will move around 8 cents if tuned once per year.
 And I have some pianos in churches that jump 25 cents between seasons.
 And a piano that has not been tuned in 10 to 30 years will easily be out of tune between 50 cents to 100 cents flat on average.
 When we see a piano that is 100 cents flat, we use the expression “it is one full key flat.”
 If you have a guitar tuner, it may give you an idea what the pitch position of the piano is.
-Chose a note on the piano that corresponds to a note played on the guitar.
+Choose a note on the piano that corresponds to a note played on the guitar.
 What does it read?
 Customers are welcome to observe while I take the measurements.

 All pianos are created differently, and each has its own individual needs.
-For pianos that are regularly maintained, an owner can anticipate a standard, one-pass finish tuning visit that will require 1.5 hours.
+For pianos that are regularly maintained, an owner can anticipate a standard, one-pass finish tuning visit that will require 1hour 15 minutes to 1.5 hours.
 In contrast, for instruments that do not receive annual or bi-annual tuning visits, an owner may need to budget additional time and money for multiple tunings to get reliable service.
 Prior to tuning, your piano will be measured with a computer to determine its present pitch position.

-· T1 Piano - Basic Tuning Service Visit is normal for the Regularly Maintained Piano.
-These are pianos tuned every 6 to 12 months and will apply to most repeat business tuned within 24 months.
-(1 tuning @ 1hr 15min to 1hr 30min = $140.00 or Repeat Biz Customer @ $140.00 - $15.00 = $125.00).
+· T1 (2024-2026) Piano - Basic Finish Tune Service Visit is normal for the Regularly Maintained Piano.
+These are pianos tuned every 6 to 12 months and will apply to most repeat business that are tuned within 24 months.
+(1 tuning @ 1hr 15min to 1hr 30min = $165.00 or Repeat Biz Customer @ $165.00 - $15.00 = $150.00).
 A typical T1 Piano measures between 0 cents to 10 cents flat/sharp.
 The T1 Piano accounts for about 55% - 60% of the pianos that I visit.

-not included in the Tuning Service fees? -
+What is not included in the Tuning Service fees? -

 The Tuning Fee only applies to the tuning process and product.
 Repairs for sticky keys, broken strings, vacuuming, cleaning, applying lubrication to sluggish action parts etc. will be assessed separately, and are costs beyond the tuning service.
 As a rule of thumb, for repairs that can be done in 10 minutes or less during a tuning visit, no additional charges will be applied to the invoice.
 When repairs are performed during the tuning visit, the current hourly rate stated on the